UP IN THE AIR

 "Later!" she replied, then shut the window just as she heard the latch give way.
 She turned around to see her three siblings tumble onto the floor.
 "Wha… what're you guys doing?!" she demanded.

 "Um… would you believe we thought the doorknob was loose?"
 Momoe asked with a sheepish grin.
 "All of us?… At the… same time?"

 Yolei groaned loudly and put a hand over her face.
 False alarm.

 "Mom and Dad came and went already," Mantarou said, hoping she was wondering about the bigger threat.
 "We didn't say anything."

 "Yeah, we just wanted to make sure you were OK in here!"
 Chizuru said.
 "You know, since he was here all night, and… uh…"

 Yolei scowled at her sisters and brother, her face looking like she had been pelted with strawberries.
 "Get the hell outta here!" she roared.

 Her siblings scrambled away like roaches from a flame.
-She slammed the door and fumed.
-If they wanted gossip, why didn't they stick to the crapazines?!
+She slammed the door and fumed; if they wanted gossip, they ought to stick to the crapazines.

 … … …

 As he clambered down the steps, it occurred to Davis that nobody really maintained fire escapes in the winter… and almost as soon as he noticed that, his foot hit a slick bar and he flipped over the barrier, dangling about ten feet above the white ground.
 "Dammit, Yolei!" he huffed.